ng-boat/ng-boat/README.md

 In the `psql` shell, create a database and a role with the necessary permissions:

-    CREATE DATABASE djangogirls;
+    CREATE DATABASE ngboat;
     CREATE ROLE postgres;
-    GRANT ALL privileges ON DATABASE djangogirls TO postgres;
+    GRANT ALL privileges ON DATABASE ngboat TO postgres;
     ALTER ROLE postgres WITH LOGIN;

 Exit the `psql` shell: